About France: Shopping

 |

 Many towns are home to an array of independent grocery stores.
-Whether it is a butcher, a fishmonger or a greengrocer, you'll find somewhere selling what you need.
-As France is famous for being a country of foodies, you'll know that these specialists will sell quality produce. |
+Whether it is a butcher, a fishmonger or a greengrocer, you'll find somewhere selling what you need. |

 |||||